Moura (surname)

 Moura is a common Portuguese Surname, Moura is a placename, from town of Moura, in Portugal.
-Moura is a female form of Portuguese word and surname "Mouro", a shortened form of Mourisco and means "Maghreb" or "Moroccan", referring to the Arabs who conquered the Iberian Peninsula, who came from the Maghreb, but mostly from Morocco.
-But can be a Portuguese form from Arabic name and surname "Murad" or "Mourad", with means "Wish" or "Desired".
+Moura is a female form of portuguese word "Mouro", a shortened form of Mourisco and means "Maghreb" or "Moroccan", referring to the Moors who, with Arab leadership, conquered the Iberian Peninsula, who came from the Maghreb, but mostly from Morocco.

+The word Mouro in portuguese (just like "Moro" in spanish) also comes from "Maurus" (pl.
+"Mauri"), a latinization of the Greek word Μαυρός which means "dark" or "dark-skinned".
+The Romans used the term "maurus" to name some Berber populations of North Africa.

 Notable people with the surname include: